raspberrypilearning/cd-sebento-appinv-2/en/step_7.md

 ![](images/s7PlaySound.png)

-And you're done!

-+ Try out your new app and have some fun recording and playing back your own motivational messages!
++ Test out the app and have some fun recording and playing back your own motivational messages!

 --- challenge ---
 ## Challenge: Save the sound

 - See if you can use a File component to make the app remember the location of the sound file to play.

+--- hints ---

+--- hint ---

++ Use another File component and a separate file called something else, for example, `MotivationalMessage.txt`.

++ Use a `SaveFile` block instead of `AppendToFile` so that you always overwrite the previous text with the path to the new recording.

+--- /hint ---

+--- /hints ---

 --- /challenge ---